Account Balances

 The pending_adjustments and pending_purchase fields represent deprecated functions, so those fields will always contain 0 (zero).

-Pending billpay transactions have been created but not adjusted from the customer account yet.
+Pending billpay transactions are those that have been created but not adjusted from the customer account yet.
 The Balance checks and ledger adjustment section in Creating a Billpay Transaction details the timing of billpay creation versus posting.
 In short, billpay transactions typically do not pend for longer than 29 minutes, if at all.
+Note that credit accounts do not support bill pay.

 Example 1

-The ledger balance is 1000.00.
+The ledger balance is $1000.00 for a debit account.
 There are no pending transactions of any kind.
 Get Balance returns the following:

 "response_data": {